kuluruvineeth/AdvancedAndroidDevelopment/Readme.md

-# ViewModelDataBinding
+# LiveData with DataBinding
-- .A Direct way of binding viewModel in xml layout.
+- Referencing directly livedata in xml as it is associated with lifecycle of activity.

 ## Output